Visiting the Aquarium

 May I drink out of the water fountains or use the bottle refill stations?

-For your safety, water fountains and bottle refill stations are not currently available.
-Canned water is available for purchase in the gift shop and in the vending machines located on the plaza.
-You may drink water while in the Aquarium’s exhibit areas, but no other beverages are allowed.
+Yes, water fountains and bottle refill stations are available.
+Canned water is also available for purchase at Harbor View Café and at vending machines located on the plaza, in Simons Theatre, and in the gift shop.
+You may drink water while in the Aquarium’s exhibit areas, but no other food or beverages are allowed.

-If a visitor with mobility issues or a stroller wants to access the top of the Giant Ocean Tank, or if a visitor needs to exit the one-way path quickly, the elevator will be available.
-Individuals with mobility issues will have priority for elevator use, and we strongly encourage others to leave their strollers at home or in their car so that they can follow the one-way path without needing to use the elevator.
-Signs will indicate that elevator use is limited to one party (person or group visiting together) at a time.
+If a visitor with mobility issues or a stroller wants to access the top of the Giant Ocean Tank, or if a visitor needs to exit quickly, the elevator will be available.
+Individuals with mobility issues will have priority for elevator use, and we strongly encourage others to leave their strollers at home or in their car.

 Will there be an area for me to nurse my baby?